BEagle1984/silverback/_docs/0-introduction/003-releases.md

 * Refactored packages (EF binding logic is now in a single package, versioned after the related EF version)
 * Better and cleaner configuration API (see for example [Using the Bus]({{ site.baseurl }}/docs/quickstart/bus) and [Behaviors]{{ site.baseurl }}/docs/quickstart/behaviors)
 * Some performance improvements and optimizations (including [#37](https://github.com/BEagle1984/silverback/issues/37))
+* Improved database locks mechanism (used also to run the `OutboundQueueWorker`)

 **Breaking Changes**
-* The messages produced with version < 0.11 may not be compatible with the new consumer from this version of Silverback.Integration.
+* The messages produced with version < 0.11 may not be compatible with the new consumer from this version of Silverback.Integration
 * Some changes in `IInboundMessage` and `IOutboundMessage` interfaces
 * Changes to the schema of the outbox table (`Silverback.Messaging.Connectors.Model.OutboundMessage`)
-* The configuration fluent API changed quite a bit, refer to the current documentation.
+* The configuration fluent API changed quite a bit, refer to the current documentation
-* Silverback.Integration.EntityFrameworkCore and Silverback.EventSourcing.EntityFrameworkCore have been deprecated.
-(Silverback.Core.EntityFrameworkCore contains all the necessary logic to use EF as store)
+* Silverback.Integration.EntityFrameworkCore and Silverback.EventSourcing.EntityFrameworkCore have been deprecated(Silverback.Core.EntityFrameworkCore contains all the necessary logic to use EF as store)

 **Fixes**
 * Fixed issue requiring types not implementing `IMessage` to be registered with `HandleMessagesOfType<T>` to consume them [[#33](https://github.com/BEagle1984/silverback/issues/33)]
+* Mitigated issue causing the `DistributedBackgroundService` to sometime fail to acquire the database lock [[#39](https://github.com/BEagle1984/silverback/issues/39)]
 * Other small fixes to improve stability and reliability

 ## 0.10.0